-The idea of a university innovation space (I&E Centres) is quite recent, with the first one dating back to the Massachusetts Institute of Technology (MIT) maker space in 2001 (Barrett et al., 2015).
-While innovation spaces are appearing in many universities and engineering schools across the countries, there is still very little empirical assessment of their importance.
+The idea of a university innovation space (I&E centre) is quite recent, with the first one dating back to Massachusetts Institute of Technology (MIT) makerspace around 2001 (Barrett et al., 2015).
+While innovation spaces are appearing in many universities and engineering schools across the countries, there is still very little empirical assessment of the spaces.

-There can be many types of university innovation spaces according to management type, budget structure, and theme:
+There can be many types of university innovation spaces according to management type, budget structure, theme:

-- Management type: student-run, faculty run, specific staff run. - - Scope of supervision: always supervised, partly supervised. - Budget structure: funded by the university, funded by university and business, funded by the community. - Theme: engineering and mechanics, engineering + multimedia, engineering + multimedia + entrepreneurship. - Location: on-campus / off-campus. - - Membership: university access only, open to the community. -
+- Management type: student run, faculty run, specific staff run. - Scope of supervision: always supervised, partly supervised. - Budget structure: funded by university, funded by university and business, funded by community. - Theme: engineering and mechanics, engineering + multimedia, engineering + multimedia + entrepreneurship. - Location: on campus / off campus. - Membership: university access only, open to the community.

-The innovation space is a collaborative workspace inside a school, library or separates public/private facility for making, learning, exploring and sharing that uses high-tech to no tech tools.
+The innovation space is a collaborative work space inside a school, library or separate public/private facility for making, learning, exploring and sharing that uses high tech to no tech tools.
 These spaces are open to kids, adults, and entrepreneurs and have a variety of maker equipment including 3D printers, laser cutters, CNC machines, soldering irons and even sewing machines.
-It's more of the maker mind-set of creating something out of nothing and exploring your interests that's at the core of the innovation spaces.
-These spaces are also helping to prepare those who need the critical 21stcentury skills in the fields of science, technology, engineering, arts and math (STEAM).
-They provide hands-on learning, help with critical thinking skills and even boost self-confidence.
+It's more of the maker mindset of creating something out of nothing and exploring your own interests that's at the core of the innovation spaces.
+These spaces are also helping to prepare those who need the critical 21st century skills in the fields of science, technology, engineering, arts and math (STEAM).
+They provide hands on learning, help with critical thinking skills and even boost self-confidence.
 Some of the skills that are learned in the innovation spaces pertain to electronics, 3D printing, 3D modelling, coding, robotics and even wood-working.
 Innovation spaces are also fostering entrepreneurship and are being utilized as incubators and accelerators for business start-ups.